 Donnelly was his point of contact on the base.
 Aaron only shook hands with him briefly upon arrival before he was shuffled off to his appointment, but he was the only person Aaron knew here.
 He was the only person to go to.

-The base was divided into white and dark, the keepers and the secrets.
+The base was divided into black and white, the secrets and the keeps of those secrets.
 There were names here on the white side and this door was marked Lieutenant Colonel Frank Donnelly.
 Aaron’s knock was not polite.
 The door buzzed open quickly.
 Donnelly sat half crooked over a stale cup of coffee.
 He was a barrel chested man in his late thirties.
 His nose was hooked giving him a sinister appearance, but Fluer already knew him to be a housecat that could never live up to the ferocity of his rank.

 “How did you like our little patient?”
 Donnelly asked levelly.